ahl27/biostrings-isc-proposal-2024/README.md

 ## Proposal

 Myself and my doctoral advisor, Dr. Erik Wright, have worked with Hervé to clarify the needs of Biostrings in the long term.
 As a previous Biostrings contributor, I am familiar with the codebase and capable of maintaining it long term.
 My qualifications are described in greater detail in the proposal itself (see "Requirements").
 In this proposal, I will work with Hervé to resolve outstanding bugs, add additional functionality, and become a long-term maintainer of Biostrings.
-This would allow Biostrings to continue functioning as one of the most valuable package for bioinformatics analyses.
+This will allow Biostrings to continue functioning as one of the most valuable package for bioinformatics analyses.

 ## Proposed Tasks